The Princess Diaries (film): Further writing

-Upon Marshall's request, Andrews suggested that the fictional country of Genovia be famous for its pears, after which point the set was decorated with artificial pears and pear-shaped statues.
-Marshall worked with Larry Miller, who portrays Mia's hair stylist Paolo, to improvise humour moments, such as shrieking upon seeing Mia for the first time and drawing his styling tools from his pockets as though they are pistols.
-Wendkos wrote that Miller's Paolo was deliberately written as an "over-the-top" character.
+Marshall worked with Larry Miller, who portrays Mia's hair stylist Paolo, to improvise humorous moments, such as shrieking upon seeing Mia for the first time and drawing his styling tools from his pockets as though they are pistols.
+Wendkos said Miller's Paolo was deliberately written to be "over-the-top".
 "Not you, I don't even know you", one of Matarazzo's most oft-quoted lines which she utters to someone while running down the street, was entirely improvised at the suggestion of Chase.
 Joe recites "No one can make you feel inferior without your consent" to Mia, a famous quote originally by former United States First Lady Eleanor Roosevelt.
 Mia recites one of Juliet's soliloquies from William Shakespeare's Romeo and Juliet, a deliberate reference to the fact that Hathaway shares her full name with Shakespeare's wife.
 Houston conceived the scene in which Mia smears her ice cream cone on Lana's cheerleader uniform.
 Wendkos spent more effort revising Mia's makeover sequence than any other scene in the filming, wanting to achieve a "clearer progression from the ugly duckling to the ingenue", as per Marshall's request.

 The film contains several references to Pretty Woman, another film directed by Marshall to which The Princess Diaries has often been compared.
-In addition to sharing a "Pygmalion-esque transformation story", both films share several cast members.
-Both Elizondo and Miller had appeared in Pretty Woman.
-Most notably, actor Alan Kent, portraying a waiter, delivers the same line he once delivered to Julia Roberts' character in Pretty Woman during the scene in which Mia accidentally breaks a glass.
+In addition to sharing a "Pygmalion-esque transformation story", both films share several cast members, including Elizondo and Miller.
+Most notably, actor Alan Kent, portraying a waiter, delivers the same line he once delivered to Julia Roberts' character in Pretty Woman during the scene in which Mia accidentally breaks a drinking glass.